Scottish Women's Football Championship

 The Championship's first winners were Montrose (North) and Gartcairn (South).
 Teams can win promotion from the Championship to SWPL 2, and from League One to the Championship.
-No relegations are planned for 2022–23, and there is no regular relegation from League One to the SWFL, but some clubs have moved between these levels.
+Relegation from League One to the SWFL was introduced for the 2024/25 season, but some clubs had previously moved between these levels.

 History

 Like the SWFL First Division from 2016 to 2019, the Championship was played in North and South divisions for three seasons from 2020 to 2022.
 Championship North and Championship South had a total of 26 clubs.
 The Championship was expected to continue with Scottish Women's Football's summer calendar for its seasons (playing March–November), but that system was abandoned by the Championship and SWPL during 2020.
 Due to the coronavirus pandemic, the leagues switched back to winter seasons in 2020–21.

 The Championship's inaugural 2020 season and 2020–21 season were both abandoned, due to the pandemic, and were declared null and void by SWF.
 The 2020–21 abandonment was made to allow SWF to focus on preparations for the 2021–22 season, which was completed.
 The divisional champions were Montrose (North) and Gartcairn (South).

-A national SWF Championship division was mooted in 2021.
-It will come into effect in the 2022–23 season, as will League One as the fourth tier.
-The Championship North and South divisions will be discontinued and their clubs mainly moved into the new divisions.
+A national SWF Championship division came into effect in the 2022–23 season, as did the SWF League One as the fourth tier.
+The Championship North and South divisions were discontinued and their clubs mainly moved into the new divisions.
+The Championship and League One became title sponsored by Barclays for the 2024/25 season and renamed the Barclays Scottish Women's Championship and League One.